Environment

 Aiming for zero CO2 emissions from electricity at three domestic factories

-In October 2023, Nippon Surfactant Industries’ Utsunomiya and Nasu factories and the Nasu Factory of Bergerac Japon switched to CO2-free electricity,* resulting in zero CO2 emissions from electricity.
-This switch will decrease approximately 2,752 tons of CO2 per year (compared to 2019). *The Green Basic Plan provided by TEPCO Energy Partner, Inc.: A plan that is compatible with RE100, combining the average power of all power sources with FIT non-fossil certificates (with tracking) and non-FIT non-fossil certificates designated for renewable energy (with power source attribute information).
+In October 2023, Nippon Surfactant Industries’ Utsunomiya and Nasu factories and the Nasu Factory of Bergerac Japon switched to CO2-free electricity, resulting in zero CO2 emissions from electricity.
+This switch will decrease approximately 2,752 tons of CO2 per year (compared to 2019).
+Furthermore, from April 2025, we introduced “Tochigi Furusato Denki”, provided by TEPCO Energy Partner, Incorporated.
+“Tochigi Furusato Denki” is a plan that utilizes renewable energy sources within Tochigi Prefecture.
+It helps reduce environmental impact, support local power-generation businesses, and revitalize the economy.
+Through the use of renewable energy, we aim to realize a decarbonized society and promote sustainable growth in partnership with the local community.

 Nippon Surfactant Industries is changing the equipment installed in its factories to energy-saving electric motors that have a smaller environmental impact, and is also actively promoting inverter control.
 In addition, lighting equipment is being switched from fluorescent lights to LEDs.
 One example of inverter control is the blower at the wastewater treatment plant, which consumed a lot of electricity during 24-hour continuous operation.
 By installing a DO (dissolved oxygen) meter at the wastewater treatment plant and inverter controlling the blower based on the DO (dissolved oxygen) value, the blower output can be adjusted according to the amount of oxygen required, reducing unnecessary power consumption and promoting energy conservation.